rackerlabs/curryproxy/README.md

 Curry (v0.1)
 =============

-A fast and performant proxy written in C# using TPL.
+A fast and performant proxy and a result aggregator written in C# using TPL.
 Has Caching and Pagination support.

 What this version does?
 ----------------------